Toshiba's investor 3D calls for strategic review after CVC bid

 "To conduct a fair and proper process, Toshiba should explicitly indicate that it is open to alternative ownership structures and correct media speculation that Toshiba's management team and board have a strong preference for remaining a listed company," 3D Investment said in the letter, a copy of which was obtained by Bloomberg.

-3D Investment said its view is the fair value of Toshiba exceeds 6,500 yen per share, but that it should run a full sales process in order to determine the company's valuation.
-The investment firm said it was disappointed Toshiba's chairman didn't respond to a previous request to run a review.
+3D Investment said its view is that the fair value of Toshiba exceeds 6,500 yen per share, but that it should run a full sales process in order to determine the company's valuation.
+The investment firm said it was disappointed Toshiba's chairman did not respond to a previous request to run a review.

 If the company fails to run an auction, 3D Investment, the third-largest Toshiba investor, is prepared to either campaign to vote against the company's board nominees at this year's annual general meeting or call for a shareholder meeting to replace directors, according to a person familiar with the matter.

+Citigroup is advising CVC, according to the people, who asked not to be identified because the information is private.

 CVC, Citigroup and Bain representatives declined to comment.
-Toshiba wasn't immediately available for comment.
+Toshiba was not immediately available for comment.

+Toshiba said in a statement that CVC's proposal lacked the required information and the board determined it was "not possible to evaluate it".

-It said it believed Toshiba is at "an important crossroad" with the recent resignation of its CEO, the expressions of interest from private equity suitors, and the ongoing process for maximisation and distribution of the value of its stake in memory-chip business Kioxia Holdings Corp.
+It said it believed Toshiba was at "an important crossroad" with the recent resignation of its CEO, the expressions of interest from private equity suitors, and the ongoing process for maximisation and distribution of the value of its stake in memory chip business Kioxia Holdings Corp.

-"Our firm is focused on enabling Toshiba to realise its enormous potential for all stakeholders," 3D Investment said, including the consideration of a new ownership structure.
+"Our firm is focused on enabling Toshiba to realise its enormous potential for all stakeholders," 3D Investment said.
 "If the board cannot demonstrate that it has objectively and properly considered this question, public shareholders will have no choice but to seek a more significant and ongoing role in governance."